julianh2o/reflowster.com/hackers.markdown

 <a href="http://www.pjrc.com/teensy/arduino_libraries/Encoder.zip">Encoder Library</a> - This library handles interrupt-driven encoder updates.

 <a href="https://github.com/Reflowster/Reflowster">Reflowster Library</a> - This library contains interfaces to access all the functionality of Reflowster including the display, the encoder, the buzzer, and the status LEDs.

+Once you've downloaded all of the required libraries into your libraries folder, you'll probably want to download the <a href="https://github.com/Reflowster/Reflowster_Reflow">core firmware for Reflowster</a>.
+If you prefer to start with something more lightweight, you can use the example provided with the Reflowster library.
+You can access this either through the "examples" folder in the library or through the Arduino IDE's menus. (once the library is installed)

 We only provide the firmware for performing a reflow soldering job, but with a little imagination and some programming, a variety of projects are possible.
 Here are some ideas: